tokenika/tokenika.github.io/reviews/bitcoin/index.md

 > Craig has more knowledge than just about anyone else I've come across in the field.
 Certainly of Bitcoin, and a lot besides.
 Here's the clanger: Craig S Wright has the capability to integrate many diverse fields.
 He's a polymath, which is the roadblock that stops most others no matter how good they are at their select discipline.
 That's what I mean by transcendent financial cryptographer on this blog (...).
 It's not about what you know, it's about how you integrate the disparate, discordant fields together.

+#### Not the god you wanted

 Mimo niewątpliwego rozeznania w sprawach Bitcoina, wiele osób nie dopuszcza możliwości, że Craig Wright ma coś wspólnego z postacią Satoshi Nakamoto.
+Określenia w stylu *jackass*, *sociopath* lub *government shill* wobec CSW są dość powszechne.
 Jak to celnie ujął Ian Grigg na swoim blogu:

 > Craig is not the god you wanted.
 Like most geeks of extraordinary talent, he didn't get there by working on his social skills.